Your cart is empty.

 • Consider Using a Supplement

-Dr. Gary R. Bachman, a Horticulturist and long-time user of the EarthBox® gardening systems at his Heritage Cottage Urban Nano Farm, discovered years ago that adding calcium nitrate to the EarthBox® water reservoir could significantly reduce the occurrence of Blossom End Rot, as well as improve the health of the plant.
+Dr. Gary R. Bachman, a Horticulturist and long-time user of the EarthBox® container gardening systems at his Heritage Cottage Urban Nano Farm, discovered years ago that adding calcium nitrate to the EarthBox® water reservoir could significantly reduce the occurrence of Blossom End Rot, as well as improve the health of the plant.
 Calcium nitrate, or "The Snack" as he calls it, dissolves quickly in water and provides tomato, pepper, eggplant, and squash plants with an extra boost of readily available calcium.
 To use, add one teaspoon of calcium nitrate down the water fill tube each week.
 We sell this supplement, which we call the EarthBox Tomato & Veggie Boost.

 • Treat Tomatoes Right Away